How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options

 Who has access to Oneworld contract lounges?

-Because contract lounge access requirements vary, there are two ways to determine whether or not you have access to a contract lounge.
+Because contract lounge access requirements vary, it's much easier to search to determine whether you have access to a lounge.
+Luckily, you have two options available to you.

 Other Ways to Access Select Oneworld Lounges